gocardless/legacy-api-docs/source/docs/06_guides/03_partner_guide.rb.md

 # Partner guide

-<p class="intro">Our Partner API lets you to create and manage multiple merchants.
+<p class="intro">Our Partner API lets you create and manage multiple merchants.
 There's more information about <a href="https://help.gocardless.com/what-is-the-partner-programme/">how it works in our help section</a></p>

 ## Example partner integration